Stencyl/stencylpedia/chapter-5/ccd.md

 ## Is there a global flag for turning CCD off?

 Add a code block with the code shown below to turn the entire system **OFF**.
 This can only be used to shut the entire CCD system off.
+Disabling CCD for every actor will also turn the system off.

 ```
 box2D.dynamics.B2World.m_continuousPhysics = false;